AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 </p>

-**Figure 9**: The photograph above is of the Prototype 1 reactor labeled with team members' names and with the appropriate influent (white) and effluent (red) tape labels.
-The Prototype 1 reactor contains a silica sand bed (indicated with a green circle in the figure), measured with a graduated cylinder.
+**Figure 9**: The above photograph shows the Prototype 1 reactor labeled with subteam members' names and with the appropriate influent (white) and effluent (red) tape labels.
+The Prototype 1 reactor contains a silica sand bed (indicated with a green circle in the figure).

-The Prototype 1 reactor contains 70 mL of silica sand measured with a graduated cylinder.
-The 70 mL volume was decided so that when the sand fluidized, it would not expand to be larger than the reactor.
-Dividing that volume of sand by the cross-sectional area of the reactor, which we determined to be 4.811 cm$^2$ (shown in our reactor measurements file), resulting in the height of the sand bed being approximately 15 cm.
+The Prototype 1 reactor contains 70 mL of silica sand, measured with a graduated cylinder.
+The subteam chose the 70 mL volume such that when the sand bed fluidized, it would not expand to be larger than the reactor.
+Dividing that volume of sand by the cross-sectional area of the reactor, which we determined to be 4.811 cm$^2$ (shown in the Results & Analysis section), resulting in the height of the sand bed in the reactor being 15 cm.

-The reactor is mounted above a table to an 80 20 with four metal hose clamps.
-The 80 20 arm was previously fabricated by the [Filter Constrictions subteam](https://raw.githubusercontent.com/AguaClara/filter-constrictions/master/Reports_Tutorials/FinalReport.md).
-A bucket is placed on the table to catch effluent water.
+The subteam mounted the reactor above a table, attached to an 80 20 beam with four metal hose clamps.
+The 80 20 arm was previously fabricated and installed by the [Spring 2018 Filter Constrictions subteam](https://raw.githubusercontent.com/AguaClara/filter-constrictions/master/Reports_Tutorials/FinalReport.md).
+The subteam attached tubing as appropriate to complete the flow path, and placed a bucket on the table to catch effluent water.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/Prototype1_Photograph.jpg?raw=true" height=450>